rombrom/rombrom.com/src/posts/021-endgame-data-fetching.md

 Structuring a project upfront is a fantastically useless navel-gazing distraction.
 It distracts you from the actual work with its feigned importance.
 It's a very inconspicuous form premature optimization and, quite frankly, busywork.
 What's more, structuring upfront runs directly counter to coding's actual craft and distances you from the material and landscape.
 The map is not the territory.

 Just get started.
+Do the work.
 Refactor early.
 Refactor often.

 ## Three-Tiered Onions